ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

+---

-7. If REST API needs to work with `MyPlugin`, pass the instance:
+7. If you need REST to work with `MyPlugin`, pass an instance of the REST plugin:

 ```go
 func NewApp() *MyApp {